arachne-framework/architecture/adr-003-config-implementation.md

 Similarly, we can eliminate key/value style data stores.
-In general, these do not have schemas at all (or at least, not the type of rich schema that provides a meaningful data contract, which is the point for Arachne.)
+In general, these do not have schemas at all (or at least, not the type of rich schema that provides a meaningful data contract or ontology, which is the point for Arachne.)

 This leaves solutions based on the RDF stack, and Datomic-style data